North Tyneside Steam Railway: No.4

+BHC No. 2 (Pony)

+This locomotive, built by Hawthorn Leslie in 1912, originally served the Blyth Harbour Commission as BHC No. 2.

+In 1971, it was sold to the Yorkshire Dales Railway at Embsay (now the Embsay & Bolton Abbey Steam Railway) for restoration and renamed Pony.
+It was later moved to the Heritage Centre at County School, a preservation site initially managed by the Great Eastern Railway.
+The location eventually became a hub for the Mid-Norfolk Railway, and after a rebuild, the locomotive returned to service in 1994.
+Following the closure of the County School project in 1996, it was sold to a private buyer.

+In 1998, the locomotive was purchased by the Chatham Historic Dockyard Trust, relocated to Chatham, and renamed Achilles.
+It operated there until 2004, when its boiler certificate expired, taking it out of service.
+Later, in February 2022, it was moved to Derbyshire for an overhaul.
+As of 2024, the locomotive has changed ownership again and is now part of the North Tyneside Steam Railway collection.

 Diesel locomotives

 No.08915

 No.08915 (originally D4145) used to be of Allerton (AN) depot.
 Restored to BR Blue in 2017.

 No.03078

 No.03078 (originally D2078) used to be of Gateshead (GD) depot.
 Repainted into BR Blue early 2019.

 No.10

 An early diesel built in 1958, Consett Iron and Steelworks No.10 is the last example of in-house production of locomotives by industrial railways in the North East.
 It was conceived in their Templetown workshops to satisfy a need for a 300 hp shunter with mechanical transmission, and was based on a Hunslet design.
 It was built by reusing many parts from steam locomotives.
 Eventually redundant to Sentinel's with hydraulic transmission, it was donated in 1976 to the Tyne and wear Museums Service by the work's later owner, the British Steel Corporation.
-No.10 is currently not operational, requiring a new set of batteries and rewiring before operating again.
+Work has begun to return No.10 to operational condition which includes a full rewire and repairs to the compressed air system.